coder7475/github-actions/README.md

 - GitHub Actions is a **CI/CD pipeline directly integrated with github repository**

+- GitHub Actions optimize code-delivery time, from idea to deployment, on a community-powered platform.

 - It allows us to **automate**:

   - Running Test Suits